Melchy/Ridge/readme.md

 // HttpCallResponse<TResult> contains the same methods as HttpCallResponse and one additional httpCallResponse.Result // tries to desirialize response to TResult
 ```

+### Standard HttpResponseMessage

+`[GenerateCaller]` has one optional parameter called `UseHttpResponseMessageAsReturnType`.
+When
+this parameter is set to `true` ridge generates methods which returns standard `HttpResponseMessage`
+instead of `HttpCallResponse`.

 ## Exceptions instead of 500 status code